Super Bowl II

 As expected, Green Bay dominated Oakland throughout the majority of Super Bowl II.
 The Raiders could only score two touchdown passes from quarterback Daryle Lamonica.
 Meanwhile, Packers kicker Don Chandler made four field goals, including three in the first half, while cornerback Herb Adderley had a 60-yard interception return for a touchdown that put the game away.
 Green Bay quarterback Bart Starr was named the MVP for the second straight time, becoming the first back-to-back Super Bowl MVP for his 13 of 24 passes for 202 yards and one touchdown.

-The Packers won their third consecutive World Championship, the second such occasion in NFL history (the 1929-31 Green Bay Packers did it first).
-The 1965-67 Packers became the first and only team to win three consecutive championship games, as there were no NFL playoff games from 1920-1932.
+The Packers won their third consecutive World Championship, the second such occasion in NFL history (the 1929–31 Green Bay Packers did it first).
+The 1965–67 Packers became the first and only team to win three consecutive championship games, as there were no NFL playoff games from 1920 to 1932.
 No NFL team has accomplished this feat since.

 Background

+Host selection process

-The NFL awarded Super Bowl II to Miami on May 25, 1967, at the owners meetings held in New York City.
+The NFL awarded Super Bowl II to Miami on May 25, 1967, at the owners meetings in New York City.
 It marked the first of eleven Super Bowls in the Miami area (as of 2022), and the first of two consecutive (II and III).
 A total of five cities were considered to host the second edition: Miami, Los Angeles (Coliseum), Houston (Astrodome), Dallas (Cotton Bowl), and New Orleans (Tulane Stadium).
 After lackluster attendance for Super Bowl I at the Coliseum, Los Angeles was eliminated by the owners.
 The Miami Orange Bowl was selected for the game, based on weather, hotel accommodations, capacity, and the stadium's previous experience in hosting the Playoff Bowl.
 The local Orange Bowl committee had even once (unsuccessfully) lobbied to host the NFL Championship Game, which was not normally a neutral field contest.
 Furthermore, NFL Commissioner Pete Rozelle opined that it was "helpful to move the game around a little", and not play it in the same city every year.
 Playing the game in an AFL town also established a precedent for maintaining competitive balance between the two leagues.
 The city's contingent, led by mayor Robert King High, Joe Robbie, and others, would have just under eight months to prepare for the event.